 What to try: cupim (the cow’s hump), picanha (eat pink), caramelized bananas (order to table), chicken hearts, fraldinha, alcatra.

 A Casa da Feijoada

 Rumoured as the best feijoada in Zona Sul.
 The bean and pork stew is a traditional Rio dish eaten especially on Saturday lunch.
 It comes with slices of orange and clumps of buttered couve (collard greens).
-However, this house serves the dish up every day, a rarity in the city.
-Don’t leave it too late though, it takes a while to digest the heavy pork-bean goodness.
+However, this house serves the dish every day, a rarity in the city.
+Don’t leave it too late; digesting the heavy pork-bean goodness takes a while.

 Manoel e Joaquim

-Named the Portuguese equivalent John and James, Manoel e Joaquim serve typical Portuguese bites.
-Independence from Portugal doesn’t mean the Brazilians had to break up with their food too.
+Named the Portuguese equivalent of John and James, Manoel e Joaquim serves typical Portuguese bites.
+Independence from Portugal doesn’t mean the Brazilians had to break up with their food, too.
 Portuguese food is Brazilian food.

 What to Try: Fried calamari and torresmo (pork crackling) portion.
 The fried jilo chips are delicious too!